National Lottery (United Kingdom): 20th century

 A National Health Service Lottery was piloted in 1988 but cancelled for legal reasons before the first draw.

 The UK's state-franchised lottery was set up under government licence by the government of John Major in 1993.
-The National Lottery is franchised to a private operator; the Camelot Group was awarded the franchise on 25 May 1994.
+The National Lottery was franchised to a private operator; the Camelot Group was awarded the franchise on 25 May 1994.

 The first draw took place on 19 November 1994 with a television programme presented by Noel Edmonds.
 The first numbers drawn were 30, 3, 5, 44, 14 and 22, the bonus was 10, and seven jackpot winners shared a prize of £5,874,778.

 Tickets became available on the Isle of Man on 2 December 1999 at the request of Tynwald.

-A second lottery draw, Thunderball, was introduced by Camelot on 12 June 1999.
+A second lottery draw, Thunderball, was introduced by Camelot on 12 June 1999, which took place during the first episode of Winning Lines.
+The first main numbers drawn on Thunderball were 32, 8, 26, 31 and 28, and the first Thunderball number drawn was 6.